Waking up at 3am: what your body is telling you and what helps

 Between 1 and 3 am, Qi moves through the liver.

 In Western medicine, we think of the liver primarily as a detoxification organ.
-But in Chinese medicine, the liver is additionally deeply connected to emotional processing – as the seat of unresolved frustration, resentment and suppressed anger.
+But in Chinese medicine, the liver is additionally deeply connected to emotional processing.
+It is the seat of unresolved frustration, resentment and suppressed anger.

 Between 3 and 5am is Lung time.
 The lungs in TCM are associated with unexpressed grief and sadness.